marcel41/annotation_workflow_template/docs/index.md

    harmony layers (`Add -> Text -> {Chord Symbol|Roman Numeral Analysis|Nashville Number}`).
    For example, take this annotated _Ecossaise No. 7_, D. 145 by Franz Schubert:\
    ![Annotated Schubert Ecossaise](img/D145ecossaise07.png)
 1. Commit the changes.
-Every time you push to a side branch, the labels in all changed files will be checked for syntactical correctness according to the [DCML harmony annotation standard](https://github.com/DCMLab/standards):\
+Every time you push to a child branch, the labels in all changed files will be checked for syntactical correctness according to the [DCML harmony annotation standard](https://github.com/DCMLab/standards):\
    ![Check in progress](img/check_annotations.png)